clc3-CloudComputing/jku-ws20/2 Continuous Integration/exercise 2.2/README.md

 1. Finally, trigger a Travis build by a code change.

-1. Watch Travis executing your tests, building the artifact and pushing it to DockerHub.
+1. Watch Travis executing your tests, building the artifact, and pushing it to DockerHub.

 :mag: Go to your DockerHub account and find your image.
 Can you find it?